stormpath/stormpath-documentation/source/errors.rst

 **Message**

+This externally-managed Directory does not allow creation of new Accounts or Groups.

 **User Message**

 *(Same as above)*

-This Directory does not allow creation of new Accounts or Groups.

 Error 6101
 -------------

 **Message**

+The Account's Directory does not have a verification email workflow enabled.
+Please enable the Directory's email verification workflow and try again.

 **User Message**

 *(Same as above)*

-The Account’s Directory is not enabled for the verification email workflow.

 Error 6201
 -------------

 **Message**

+This Directory cannot be converted to a Mirror Directory.

 **User Message**

 *(Same as above)*

-This Directory cannot be converted to an external provider Directory.

 Error 6202
 -------------

 **Message**

+The specified Directory cannot be updated to reflect a different identity provider.
+Please create a new Directory instead.

 **User Message**

 *(Same as above)*

-The Directory cannot be updated to reflect a different identity provider.
-Please create a new Directory instead.

 Error 6203
 -------------

 **Message**

+Stormpath was not able to complete the request to LinkedIn.
+This is caused by the LinkedIn configuration missing the redirectUri property in the Stormpath Directory configuration.
+When using an authorization code from LinkedIn, a redirectUri property must be set.

 **User Message**

 *(Same as above)*

-**Further Information**

 7XXX: Account
 =============